TLDR — See our Fear and Greed Index here.

 The Fear and Greed Index is a tool used to measure investor sentiment in financial markets.

-At its most basic level, the index works by measuring how much traders are willing to pay for assets like stocks and commodities, relative to the average price over recent periods.
+At its core, the index functions by assessing the premium traders are willing to pay for assets such as stocks and commodities, relative to their average price over recent periods.

-The Fear and Greed Index works by measuring how much investors are willing to pay for assets, relative to the average price over recent periods.
+The Fear and Greed Index operates by gauging investors' willingness to pay for assets compared to recent averages.

-The scale ranges from 0-100 with low numbers corresponding to very bearish sentiment (everyone is selling), while higher numbers indicate exuberance or irrational optimism among investors and buyers of assets.
+The index ranges from 0 to 100, with lower figures indicating highly bearish sentiment (widespread selling), while higher values suggest exuberance or unwarranted optimism among investors and asset buyers.

-As such Fear and Greed Index helps investors have a more well-rounded metric towards whether now is the time to contrarian or not.
+Thus, the Fear and Greed Index provides investors with a more comprehensive gauge of whether it's opportune to adopt a contrarian stance or not.

 Fear And Greed Index Limitations